Time-Series Models

 The samples using NUTS show a high degree of autocorrelation among the samples, both for this model and the stochastic volatility model evaluated in (Hoffman and Gelman 2014).
 Using a non-diagonal mass matrix provides faster convergence and more effective samples than a diagonal mass matrix, but will not scale to large values of \(T\).

 It is relatively straightforward to speed up the effective samples per second generated by this model by one or more orders of magnitude.
-First, the sampling statements for return \(y\) is easily vectorized to
+First, the distribution statements for return \(y\) is easily vectorized to

 y ~ normal(0, exp(h / 2));